-When it comes to beverages, greater Asheville is particularly known for craft beer.
+When it comes to beverages, greater Asheville NC is particularly known for craft beer.
 In fact, it’s been called Beer City and appears on many beer geeks’ bucket lists.
 Besides having more than 50 locally-owned breweries, the area is home to large breweries operated by national craft beer giants the Sierra Nevada and New Belgium, both of which offer eats and drinks.
-Highland Brewing, founded in 1994, pioneered the now booming beer industry and has a 40-acre East Asheville campus where guests enjoy walking trails, disc golf, volleyball, live music, food trucks and small-batch beers available only at the brewery.
-Visitors to Asheville find distilleries, wineries, cideries and meaderies as well.
+Highland Brewing, founded in 1994, pioneered the now booming beer industry and has a 40-acre East Asheville campus where guests can enjoy numerous activities.
+They include walking trails, disc golf, volleyball, live music, food trucks and small-batch beers available only at the brewery.
+In addition, visitors to Asheville find distilleries, wineries, cideries and meaderies as well.

-South Slope, an emerging neighborhood of bars, restaurants and art studios on the edge of downtown, is perhaps the best place to sample the city’s beer offerings, as it has nearly a dozen breweries within easy walking distance of each other.
+South Slope, an emerging neighborhood of bars, restaurants and art studios on the edge of downtown, is perhaps the best place to sample the city’s beer offerings.
+This is because it has nearly a dozen breweries within easy walking distance of each other.
 Many have outdoor patios and are serviced by food trucks.
 Loaded with character, the South Slope is a former industrial district that held warehouses, factories and automobile shops.
 A self-guided tour of the winding, two-mile South Slope Mural Trail reveals nearly 20 artistic gems that have been painted on the sides of old buildings.